 For example: suppose that the shares of a telephone company are valued at $95 today, but next month the company is launching a new device that will most likely increase the value of the shares.
 So we acquire call options at $100 for three months, which in the market have a value of $5 for each one.
 In three months, as buyers we can exercise our right, so the seller must sell the shares at $100.

 Operating with derivatives can mean big profit or big risks.
 That is why to do it responsibly we must first acquire the necessary knowledge.

 Among its main benefits we find that financial derivatives protect investors against losses while, at the same time, benefit them through the gains of the asset.

 Unlike direct investments in stocks, derivatives allow you to make a profit quickly.
+They can also cause losses.
 In addition, you can create your own strategies so that you can use them to your advantage.

 However, as it is an open market, the values are constantly fluctuating, which entails numerous risks.
 One of them, you can lose all the value of your investment in a matter of minutes, if the price of it falls considerably.

 On the other hand, most contracts have a predetermined duration, so if your investment does not prosper within the agreed time, your losses could be 100%.

 Finally, the little knowledge we have about derivatives is a big risk.
 As its value depends on the value of an action, assigning an exact price becomes complicated, which draws the attention of fraudsters who take advantage of the situation and operate against professional investors and beginners.

 Both CFDs and futures and options allow you to trade based on the variations that an asset presents.
 That is to say, when operating with derivatives you do not buy or sell the asset itself.
 In addition, both allow leverage, so you can make transactions with more money than you currently have.
 However, CFDs allow leverage to be made with smaller amounts and with totally different assets.